CodeYourFuture/syllabus/docs/git/homework.md

 1. Choose two pull requests with no, or few, comments.
 2. Leave comments on any of the questions you think they have got wrong.
 Not sure if their answer is right?
 Ask them to check it and confirm.
-3. Leave a comment saying you have finished you're review
+3. Leave a comment saying you have finished your review.

 You should do this for _at least_ two pull requests.